CarouselSMS/Autoemail/README.md

 ### Admin UI for SMS to email processor
 #### User texts in their email address, this app parses it and sends a reply

-Use this app to setup a keyword on an SMS API (e.g., [bit.ly/sms-api](http://bit.ly/sms-api)).
-Then, you can text in KEYWORD email@domain.com and the app will parse it, send an SMS reply to that number and follow up with a pre-written email.
+Use this app to setup a keyword on an SMS API (like ours, at [CarouselSMS](http://carouselsms.com)).
+Then, you can text in `KEYWORD email@domain.com` and the app will parse it, send an SMS reply to that number and follow up with a pre-written email.

 #### Notes: